Piedmont Bike Tour Write a review

 Arrive independently at the "Prasco - Cremolino" train station, which is easily reached by train from Genoa, Torino and Milan.
-You can arrive any time this afternoon and we’ll pick you up and transport you to our home for the next two nights, the Casa Wallace, a lovely B&B in the countryside that’s also a bio-dynamic winery.
+You can arrive any time this afternoon and we’ll pick you up and transport you to our home for the next two nights, the Casa Wallace (or similar) a lovely B&B in the countryside that’s also a bio-dynamic winery.
 Relax by the pool or in the courtyard before doing a tour of their vineyards and a tasting of their wines.
 We dine “at home” tonight.
 Overnight Cremolino.
 Hotel and dinner included.

 We’ll do a bike fitting and safety talk this morning before heading out on our first ride, through the castles and vineyards of the Monferrat (Monferrato in Italian) region.
 Now part of the UNESCO World Heritage site including the Langhe and Roero regions of Piedmont, the Monferrato hills are covered with elaborate terraced vineyards and capped with medieval castles and fortified towns.
 Stop for lunch at a local trattoria and then ride back to your hotel.
 Tonight we'll learn how to make pizza and cook it in our host's traditional pizza oven!
 Overnight Cremolino.
 Hotel, breakfast and dinner included.